 Brookline, NH Homeowner Seeks Recommendations

 The best temperature setting for a hot water heater is between 120 and 140 degrees.
 Below 120 degrees, bacteria can develop in the stagnant water sitting in the tank.
-Above 140 degrees, the water is so hot that you and family members can be at risk for scalding in as little as two seconds.
+Above 140 degrees, the water is so hot that you and your family members can be at risk for scalding in as little as two seconds.

 Keeping the Water Hot Enough to Kill Germs and Bacteria